oroinc/documentation/system_requirements.rst

 Operating Systems
 ~~~~~~~~~~~~~~~~~

 Linux distributions (RedHat, Ubuntu, Debian, CentOS) are recommended for the production setup.
-Windows 7 and above and Mac OS X can also be used.
+Windows 7 and above and Mac OS X can be used for the development environment.

 Software